fundot/fundot/README.md

     $ ./fundot
     Fun.
-After displaying the information from Fundot, you can call one function a time, but you may call any functions inside that function, until you call the Exit function.
+After displaying the information from Fundot, you can call one function a time, but you may call any functions inside that function, until you call the Exit or Quit function.

     $ ./fundot
     Fun.